Anil Koul

-Anil Koul (born 1 June 1972) is a scientist and former Director of the CSIR-Institute of Microbial Technology (IMTECH), a premier biomedical and biotechnology research institution under Council of Scientific and Industrial Research (CSIR) under Ministry of Science and Technology, Govt. of India.

-Anil is currently a member of scientific advisory board of CSIR, a high powered committee for scientific management of CSIR organization, chaired by principal scientific adviser to the Prime Minister, Prof. Vijay Raghavan.

-Anil has more than 18 years of pharmaceutical R&D expertise and currently is vice president and Head of Global Public Health discovery at Johnson & Johnson (J&J).
-He is member of Board of Directors of Janssen Pharmaceutica NV, the European subsidiary of J&J.

-Additionally, Anil was recently appointed as Professor of Translational Discovery at London School of Hygiene and Tropical Medicine (LSHTM), where he will set up a laboratory of Translational drug discovery.
+Anil Koul (born 1 June 1972) is a scientist and former Director of India's CSIR-Institute of Microbial Technology (IMTECH).
+He is also the vice president and Head of Global Public Health discovery at Johnson & Johnson.
+He is member of Board of Directors of Janssen Pharmaceutica NV, the European subsidiary of J&J. He is also a professor of Translational Discovery at London School of Hygiene and Tropical Medicine (LSHTM).

-Anil's major scientific career achievement is his key role in discovery and development of new tuberculosis drug Bedaquiline - the first drug to be approved in the last 45 years for treatment of drug-resistant tuberculosis.
+His major scientific career achievement is his key role in the discovery and development of a new tuberculosis drug, bedaquiline, the first drug approved in 45 years for treatment of drug-resistant tuberculosis.
+Koul has been awarded a number of awards for his contribution to discovery of Bedaquiline.

 Early life and education

+Koul was born in Srinagar, Kashmir and completed his secondary school education in Srinagar till 1990 and further bachelor's and master's degrees from Delhi University.
+Koul obtained his PhD at Delhi University and at Max-Planck Institute (MPI) of Biochemistry in Germany in 2001.

+Career

-Anil was born in Srinagar, Kashmir and completed his secondary school education in Srinagar till 1990 and further Bachelor's and master's degrees from Delhi University.
-Anil obtained his PhD at Delhi University and at Max-Planck Institute (MPI) of Biochemistry in Germany in 2001.
-His initial research focused on kinase and phosphatase in the laboratory of Axel Ullrich at MPI and subsequently in Axxima Pharmaceuticals, a biotech company in Munich.
-In 2004, Anil joined the US multinational Johnson & Johnson, He worked as senior director and headed its respiratory infections discovery unit based in Europe and US.
+Koul's initial research focused on kinase and phosphatase in the laboratory of Axel Ullrich at MPI and subsequently in Axxima Pharmaceuticals, a biotech company in Munich.
+In 2004, Koul joined the US multinational Johnson & Johnson, He worked as senior director and headed its respiratory infections discovery unit based in Europe and US.
 In late 2016, Anil moved to India to run the CSIR-IMTECH in Chandigarh.